splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-third-party.rst

 .. _k8s-third-party:

 ***************************************************************************************
-Automatic discovery and configuration for third-party applications in Kubernetes
+Automatic discovery for third-party applications in Kubernetes
 ***************************************************************************************

 .. meta::
-    :description: Learn how to use automatic discovery and configuration to send data from your third-party applications in Kubernetes to Splunk Observability Cloud.
+    :description: Learn how to use automatic discovery to send data from your third-party applications in Kubernetes to Splunk Observability Cloud.

-You can use automatic discovery and configuration to find third-party applications (such as databases and web servers) running in your Kubernetes environment.
+You can use automatic discovery to find third-party applications (such as databases and web servers) running in your Kubernetes environment.
 Automatic discovery gathers telemetry data from these applications and sends it to Splunk Observability Cloud.

 .. note:: Update the Collector to version 0.94.0 and higher to activate automatic service discovery.